Humans were made admirable, praiseworthy, respectable and good, and God expects us to treat our fellow human beings accordingly.

 A lack of honour where honour is due can literally prevent God’s power from flowing in our lives.
 It should come as no surprise, since honour is rooted in love and all the Law and Prophets hang on the commandment to love.

 In Exodus 20:12 the commandment was given to honour our parents as well, “Regard (treat with honor, due obedience, and courtesy) your father and mother, that your days may be long in the land the Lord your God gives you.”
 This commandment was later repeated in the New Testament as a commandment still to be kept.
 Giving honour where honour is due can even determine the length of our days upon the earth.

-If you have any area in your life where you can’t make a breakthrough, or if you have an area where success constantly eludes you, remember that treating others with honour is a biblical success secret we cannot avoid.
+If you have any area in your life where you can’t make a breakthrough, or if you have an area where success constantly eludes you, it might be worth asking yourself if you are treating others the way you should.
+Remember that treating others with honour is a biblical success secret we cannot avoid.
 Our obedience to this commandment directly affects the manifesting power of God in our lives.
 No matter which way we look at it, we cannot neglect taking this principle of giving honour where honour is due to heart.